stormpath/stormpath-documentation/source/auth_n.rst

   .. literalinclude:: code/php/authentication/oauth_policy_res.php

+  The values for both properties are stored as `ISO 8601 Durations <https://en.wikipedia.org/wiki/ISO_8601#Durations>`_.

 .. only:: python

   .. literalinclude:: code/python/authentication/oauth_policy.py
       :language: python

   The values for both properties are stored as `ISO 8601 Durations <https://en.wikipedia.org/wiki/ISO_8601#Durations>`_.

-By **default**, the TTL for the Access Token is 1 hour and the Refresh Token's is 60 days.
+By **default**, the TTL for the Access Token is 1 hour and the Refresh Token TTL is 60 days.
 The maximum value for both is 180 days.

 If you wanted to change the TTL for the Access Token to 30 minutes and the Refresh Token to 7 days, you could send the following request: